 Two things come to mind as I reflect upon this pandemic.

 First, how dependent and unaware we are about where our foods come from and whether or not they are good for our health.
 The cheaper the food, the more it’s been compromised!
 Buy organic, local, seasonal whole foods and cook them at home!

 But our dependence doesn’t stop at our food supply.
 84% of the world’s supply of acetaminophen comes from outside the U.S..
 And so do most drug ingredients like antibiotics!
 So much so that U.S. Officials are concerned about shortages.
 Read the concerns here.
 I highly encourage you to read China Rx by Rosemary Gibson.

 So we have to ask ourselves, are we doing our part?
 Are we taking responsibility for our health by addressing environmental factors such as diet and lifestyle?

 Ignorance is not bliss, it’s dangerous and avoidance is irresponsible

 We can no longer hide our heads in the sand!
-We have to realize how absolutely necessary it is that we take responsibility for our own health, whether we like or not!
-Meaning, we have to build a strong health foundation by addressing diet and lifestyle as the Ayurvedic guidelines to prevent the coronavirus demonstrate.
+We have to realize how absolutely necessary it is that we take responsibility for our own health, whether we like it or not!
+Meaning, we have to build a strong health foundation by addressing diet and lifestyle to prevent the coronavirus as Ayurvedic practices demonstrate.

 This may be the wake up call we need personally and nationally to shift from a costly disease-care system to a health-care system that is holistic, deep reaching and long-term in its benefits.